alainncls/strava-segments-to-nfts/README.md

 # Strava Segments to NFTs

-This project aims to generate an NFT for each new unique segment a Strava user runs through.
+This project aims to generate an NFT for each new unique and eligible segment a Strava user runs through.

 ## How to launch